July 31st 2025

 Fri 7th November – Religious Education

-Canteen Roster for next week.
+Canteen Roster for Week 3 Term 3

 Before & After School Care.